berlinplan/berlinplan.github.io/readme.md

 > <sub> Comparisons are a natural part of human cognition and can contribute to the process of self-improvement (185). <sub>

+ #### Why Döner Kebab Sellers are Terrorists without defined Values?

+Kebab terror: If a person's family in xxxistan tragically loses their lives due to mistaken actions by a military force, who can be held accountable?
+Should it be the bomb, the pilot, the airplane, the semiconductor manufacturer, the tool manufacturer for that semiconductor, or even the doner kebab seller who supplied food to the tool company workers?

   ## Can a basic voting app revolutionize ethics?

 > Can ethical dilemmas be resolved within society or an Oversociety?